 All of this activity was sparked by various incidents in my youth where I felt weak and unable to handle a verbal or physical confrontation.
-Having eventually made peace with that part of me, the quest for me now is just an activity that keeps me in reasonable shape/health and not bored (so I keep at it).
-I’ve run and I’ve lifted weights and had various calisthenic routines, all of which come and go and return.
+Having eventually sorted that out, the quest for me now is an activity that keeps me in reasonable shape/health and not bored (so I keep at it).
+I’ve run and I’ve lifted weights and had various exercise routines, all of which come and go and return.

-Today my practice consists of certain series of techniques that I like, mostly for exercise and fitness.
+Today my practice consists of certain exercises and techniques that I like, mostly for exercise and fitness.
 I very much enjoy generating power (hulk smash), regularly unleashing the fury on kick shields, focus mitts and heavy bags.
 Finally, I enjoy sharing my practice with other people.
 I literally started doing that immediately upon learning, even before I earned a white belt.